ejgallego/coq-lsp/CONTRIBUTING.md

     nix develop nix/profiles/dev
     ```

-2. Initialize submodules (as of today the `main` branch uses some submodules, which we plan to get rid of soon)
+2. Initialize submodules (the `main` branch uses some submodules, which we plan to get rid of soon.
+Branches `v8.x` can already skip this step.)

     ```sh
     make submodules-init